Introduction

 And do not say about those who are killed in the way of Allah, “They are dead.”
 Rather, they are alive, but you perceive [it] not.
 (2:154)

-There is one more لَا named لَا النَّافِيَة, which is used for negation and means “no.” This لا will not affect the verb that follows it.
-It is just used as a statement.
+There is another type of لَا called لَا النَّافِيَة, which is used for simple negation and means “no.” This لا does not affect the verb that follows it; it is used as a straightforward statement of negation.

 لَّا يُؤَاخِذُكُمُ اللَّـهُ بِاللَّغْوِ فِي أَيْمَانِكُمْ